-Using ballistic gelatin testing data, we sort through many of the current 380 ACP defensive rounds to pick the ones that we feel confident recommending for this diminutive round.
-We also have some recommendations for good practice ammo.
+Let's look at some ballistic gelatin testing data to compare some of the current 380 ACP defensive rounds and find our top recommendations for this diminutive round.
+We'll also hit on some good recommendations if you're looking for practice ammo.

 Hollow Point Bullets Are Designed To Expand

 Hollow point bullets are widely recommended for for self defense over ball ammo (aka Full Metal Jacket/FMJ ammo).

 The top reasons for using a quality hollow point bullet are:

 1. Safer for you - The expanding bullet will be more effective at stopping the attacker because all of its energy will go into wounding instead of zipping down the street after it over penetrates.